 Mr. Marley was ordered to pay Michael and Terry Rawlings' costs which are in the region of £25,000.

 However, all is not lost for Mr. Marley.
 He could consider bringing an action under the Inheritance (Provision for Family and Dependants) Act 1975 to begin with.

-For more information on this or any other similar issue, please contact Lorraine Burke by emailing Lorraine or by calling her on 08450 990045, or speak to your usual contact in the Family Team.
+For more information on this or any other similar issue, please contact Robert Worthing emailing Robert or by calling him on 08450 990045, or speak to your usual contact in the Family Team.